mvaisakh/development/3_software/3_11_text-to-speech.md

 *   [C-2-1] MUST provide user affordance to allow the user to select a TTS engine for use at system level.

-*   [H-0-1] STRONGLY RECOMMENDED to include a TTS engine supporting the languages available on the device.
-*   [W-0-1] STRONGLY RECOMMENDED to include a TTS engine supporting the languages available on the device.
-*   [T-0-1] STRONGLY RECOMMENDED to include a TTS engine supporting the languages available on the device.

-*   [H-0-2] MUST support installation of third-party TTS engines.
-*   [W-0-2] MUST support installation of third-party TTS engines.
-*   [T-0-2] MUST support installation of third-party TTS engines.